 Sophie’s long veil is a mere one inch longer than her train, featuring crystal detail embellishments and was held in place by what is an unknown tiara, was stated to be from The Queen’s private collection and possibly made up from pieces of Queen Victoria’s jewellery.

 Sophie’s gown, another simple-looking dress, was actually comprised of two parts: a silk under dress, topped by a coat dress with a long train.
-The Shaw designed gown was scattered with over 325,000 cut-glass and pearl beads to glitter and sparkle when caught in the sunlight.
+The Shaw-designed gown was scattered with over 325,000 cut-glass and pearl beads to glitter and sparkle when caught in the sunlight.
 The dress features a very prominent v-neckline edge in a wide pin tucked band that falls down the centre of the bust line.
 Three diagonal darts appear under the bust line of the gown.
 Long billowing fluted sleeves evoke a true Medieval Princess gown.
 The gradual flared skirt of the dress features a thin contrast hemline band.
-The amazing details of this Royal Wedding Gown are also lost as similar to Princess Anne’s, due to the quality of the photos available from the day, which is such a pity.
+The amazing details of this royal wedding gown are also lost as similar to Princess Anne’s, due to the quality of the photos available from the day, which is such a pity.

-You can see the second sleeve below – or click the tweet above for another angle.
+You can see the second sleeve below.

 7. Princess Anne, The Princess Royal